The Enablers in Depth

 Official:

-Via email, "Employee 5" of the DOGE team at SSA requests and receives approval from Leland Dudek to run a program to identify unrealistically old people in the SSA database
+Via email, SSA-05 (Cole Killian) at the DOGE team at SSA requests and receives approval from Leland Dudek to run a program to identify unrealistically old people in the SSA database.
+Scott Coulter is cc’ed on the approval.

 |